OdooBulgaria/pls/README.md

 - [ ] Create a setting panel where the time limit for attendance can be setup.

+- [ ] In order to override the time limit the admin will tick on 'Allow overriding the time limit option' in hr.employee to let him override.Every time this option is ticked a note will be logged stating the reason for overriding.
+Also after one hour that option will close it self.
+The reason for overriding will be logged to display the project manager monthly report
+	- [ ] To do this create a field in project manager (hr.employee,boolean field)

 - [ ] Create a cron job that does the following
+	> ** Make sure that 'Allow overriding the time limit option' is taken into consideration each time **
 	- [ ] If within the allowed time the attendance.attendance record is not closed then a log for that project manager will be created ('mail.message') and a mail will be dispatched to the follower of that document ("send a message" functionality).
+	- [ ] Check if the project manager has taken all the attendances.
+If not then log an internal note
     - [ ] At allowed time the cron job will run and that time automatically all unsubmitted attendances will be submitted and all the project manager attendance.attendance records will close.

-- [ ] In order to override the time limit the admin will tick on "Allow overriding the time limit option" in hr.employee to let him override.Every time this option is ticked a note will be logged stating the reason for overriding.
-Also after one hour that option will close it self.
-The reason for overriding will be logged to display the project manager monthly report

 - [ ] Once all the attendances are submitted a new cron job will trigger that will check if the manager has taken all the attendances.
 If not then an internal note will be logged for him and a mail will be dispatched to the follower of the documents

+- [ ] Attendance Dash Board
+	- [ ] Corporate
+	- [ ] Manager
+	- [ ] Circle Head